-- Walkers who have to retire must only do so at official checkpoints.
+- Participants who have to retire must only do so at official checkpoints.
 Transport to the finish will be provided.
 All entrants who retire MUST report to event officials at the finish desk.

 - At the organisers’ discretion trophies may be awarded.
 You won’t be eligible for a trophy in an age-related category if you didn’t provide your correct date of birth on the entry form.
 Nobody will be awarded more than one trophy.

-- All the above entry conditions apply to runners as well as walkers, and all runners must be over 18.
+- All the above entry conditions apply to both runners and walkers, and all runners must be over 18.
 In addition, runners are asked to respect the non-competitive approach of the event.
 In particular:

-a.
-Please be nice to the marshals at the checkpoints.
-Give them a smile if you can manage one and deposit all used cups and other litter in the binbags provided.
+- Please be nice to the marshals at the checkpoints.
+Give them a smile if you can manage one and deposit all used cups and other litter in the bin-bags provided.

 - Anyone found to be in breach of the entry conditions may be asked to retire from the event immediately, and may not be permitted to enter again in future years.

-- Entrants’ details will be kept temporarily on computer for the purpose of the walk.
+- Participants’ details will be kept temporarily on computer for the purpose of the event.
 Email addresses may be used to communicate information about the event, and about the following year’s event (but not for any other purpose).
-Entrants’ names, home towns and finishing times may be published on the event website.
+Participants’ names, home towns and finishing times may be published on the event website.
 By entering the event you are agreeing to this.

 - The organisers reserve the right to incorporate additional rules as they think necessary, and in all cases their decisions will be final.